In this article, we’re going to give you an overview of Hull York Medical School and the medicine courses it offers which require UCAT for admission.

 - There is no threshold score for the total UCAT score.

 - A personal statement is required to be submitted but it will not be scored.
-The statement will be read and may help to make a decision about your application.
+The statement will be read and may help to make a decision about your application if your marks are on par with another applicant.

 - Students are required to apply through UCAS with all academic results and an academic reference.